-Have you ever received a bill from a creditor that contained errors?
+Have you ever received a bill from a credit card company that contained errors?
 Did the merchant charge your card twice?
-Does your billing statement contain charges for items that were returned?
+Does your billing statement contain unauthorized charges or items that were returned?
 Or maybe you’ve been assessed fees for late payments even though you’ve always paid on time.

 These are a few examples of common billing errors that appear on credit card statements.
 Fortunately, the Fair Credit Billing Act (FCBA) protects you from unfair billing practices.